JeB74/WindowsCloudAcademyCH/readme.md

 # Windows Cloud Academy

-The Windows Cloud Academy Switzerland is designed to help you get hands-on experience with Windows 365 (W365) .
+The Windows Cloud Academy Switzerland is designed to help you get hands-on experience with Windows 365 .

-W365 - is a cloud-based service that automatically provisions Cloud PCs—dedicated Windows devices assigned to individual users.
+Windows 365 - is a cloud-based service that automatically provisions Cloud PCs—dedicated Windows devices assigned to individual users.
 It combines the productivity, security, and collaboration features of Microsoft 365 with the flexibility of the cloud.

 ## Learning objectives